rixx/ramble/ideas.md

 - [ ] replacing defensiveness with curiosity (too preachy?) for social interactions. gentle/kind/respectful though. needs prompts, like "what's your relationship with x", We know how fresh and original is each man, even the slowest and dullest.
 If we come at him right, talk him along, and give him his head, and at last say, What do you want?
 (Or if the man is very old, What did you want?) every man will speak his dream.
 And when a man talks from his heart, in his moment of truth, he speaks poetry. - Ray Bradbury
 - [ ] You are not special.
 I mean, you're special, but you fall on the bell curve.
+- [ ] no decisions when you're feeling like shit, or when you're feeling great

 # Needs more thought